Florvin-04/product-catalog-web-app/README.md

 ### Installation

-1. Clone the repository cd product-catalog-web-app
+1. Clone the repository and cd product-catalog-web-app
 2. Install dependencies:
    ```bash
    npm install '(to install both frontend and backend dependencies)'